Skip to content

 Participating Artists

-Featuring more than 75 works from both local and leading collections, the exhibition spotlights works by 22 artists in a range of media, including drawing, painting, collage, sculpture, printmaking, textiles, ceramics, woodcarving and installation.
+Featuring more than 75 works from both local and national collections, the exhibition spotlights works by 22 artists in a range of media, including drawing, painting, collage, sculpture, printmaking, textiles, ceramics, woodcarving and installation.
 Artists include:

 Carlos Barberena